GRAND VOYAGE ITALY

 8. Use an immersion blender (THIS is the one I use) to blend the soup to your preferred level of texture.
 Some people like this soup thick, some leave a bit of rustic texture while others might add a bit of hot broth or water to make a smoother soup.
 Personally, we tend to like it a bit thick.
 At this point, taste your soup and adjust the seasoning, adding more salt or pepper if needed.

-9. GARNISH: Place about 2 cups fresh cranberries in a small saucepan along with the allspice and lemon juice and cook, stirring occasionally until thickened and bubbling.
-You can prepare this ahead of time and store in the refrigerator.
+9. GARNISH: Place about 2 cups fresh cranberries in a small saucepan along with the sugar, allspice and lemon juice and cook, stirring occasionally until thickened and bubbling.
+After a while, check the taste of your cranberries and adjust sweetness by adding a bit more sugar if needed.
+I've found the tartness of cranberries can vary from package to package.

 10. Whip some cold heavy cream to soft peaks.
+Add a bit of sugar if you'd like to have your whipped cream be a little sweet.

 11. To serve, place a spoonful of cranberries in the center of your bowl of soup, then add a dollop or two of fresh whipped cream.